rafrasenberg/rafrasenberg-website/content/about/index.md

 ---

 ## Coding

-I am Raf Rasenberg, a Dutch 🇳🇱 freelance Web Developer & content creator.
-I help businesses and start-ups with building out highly efficient web applications using mainly Django & JavaScript.
+I am Raf Rasenberg, a Dutch 🇳🇱 Software Engineer & Business Owner.
+I help businesses and start-ups with building out efficient web applications using mainly Django & JavaScript.

-Back-end and Dev-Ops is where I am the most comfortable and what I enjoy the most!
-I love to set-up CI/CD pipelines, configure cloud services and servers and I have a big interest in TDD (Test Driven Development).
+Started out with making websites in WordPress in 2018 and gradually moved away from this, focussing on custom web applications and CMS systems.
+Since then the projects have become larger, more varied and more complex.
+To see some of the recent projects I shipped through my company, [follow this link](https://webconexus.com/cases/).

+I'm a big lover of everything back-end and DevOps related.
+CI/CD pipelines, Kubernetes and Cloud to name some of the IT buzz words.
+Coming from a business background, non-technical communication and focus on cost-efficient solutions is one my key skills.

 #### Skills

-- **Front-end:** HTML, SCSS, JavaScript, Bootstrap
+- **Front-end:** JavaScript, HTML/SCSS
-- **Back-end:** Python, Django, Flask, PostgreSQL, Redis
+- **Back-end:** Python, Django, Flask, PostgreSQL
 - **CMS:** Wagtail CMS, WordPress
-- **Cloud:** AWS, GCP, Heroku, Digital Ocean
+- **Cloud:** AWS, GCP, Digital Ocean
-- **Dev-Ops:** Docker, Git, Gitlab, Travis, Sentry, Pytest
+- **Dev-Ops:** Docker, Kubernetes, Terraform
-- **Other:** Bash, Linux SysAdmin, Nginx, Gunicorn, Supervisor
+- **Other:** Linux, Bash

 > :email: Interested in working together?
 Shoot me a message: hello@rafrasenberg.com

 ## Personal interests

 Besides my passion for coding I have a big passion for fitness.
 On my socials I preach about it a lot and I believe that (especially) developers, should be more conscious about the long-term postive effects of staying active and maintaining a healthy work/life balance.